ssoher/com.sarpersoher.ide.sublimetext/README.md

 Sublime Text integration for the Unity game engine.

+# How to Install
+1) Open Unity package manager.
+2) Click the `+` button on the top left of the package manager window.
+3) Select the option "Add package from git URL".
+4) Copy and paste the url of this repository `https://github.com/ssoher/com.sarpersoher.ide.sublimetext.git` and click the Add button.
+5) Once the package is downloaded and added to your project, open the Edit->Preferences->External Tools area.
+From the External Script Editor dropdown, select Browse and find your `sublime_text.exe`.
+6) That's it!
+Context menu `Open C# Project` and double clicking scripts and console logs will just work now.
+Your sublime-project file, csproj files and the sln file will be created automatically.

 # Features
 - Unity "Preferences/External Tools" menu integration.
 - Automatic generation of the `sln` file and `csproj` files per assembly.